Galvanized, Zinc Plated, Stainless Steel & Expansion Zinc Plated Wedge Anchors

 A wedge anchor is a type of expansion anchor that’s typically used to permanently anchor steel directly to solid concrete.
 These anchors are actually a fastener assembly, which is comprised of a threaded rod that ends with a clip.
 This clip creates a secure installation and makes them particularly easy to identify compared to other anchors and fasteners.

 Wedge anchors also include a nut and washer that are included as part of the total assembly.
 They are sometimes referred to as expansion anchors, expansion bolts, or concrete anchors.
 They are also sometimes called Trubolts, Kwik Bolts, Power Studs, and Wedge Bolts, however these names are specific to individual wedge anchor manufacturers.

 Available Wedge Anchor Materials And Choosing Them

-Wedge anchors come in varied materials and types.
+These anchors come in varied materials and types.
 Zinc plated wedge anchors are among the most common.
 Other types include stainless steel wedge anchors, hot dipped galvanized steel and carbon wedge anchors.
-When choosing wedge anchors made from specific materials or with particular finishes, it’s important to consider the environmental and structural demands of the end installation.
-For example, in potentially corrosive, moist environments, such as those subjected to salt water or a variety of weather, stainless steel or hot dipped galvanized wedge anchors would be an optimal choice due to their corrosion resistance.
+When choosing anchors made from specific materials or with particular finishes, it’s important to consider the environmental and structural demands of the end installation.
+For example, in potentially corrosive conditions and moist environments, such as those subjected to salt water or a variety of weather, stainless steel or hot dipped galvanized anchors would be an optimal choice due to their corrosion resistance.

 What To Know When Choosing Stainless Steel Wedge Anchors